evolvedbinary/hsg-project-wiki/Setup.md

 ## Setting up oXygen's Data Source Explorer

 1. Note: This is optional and used for opening files directly from the database.
 The previous section provides a convenient method of uploading individual files to eXist-db.
-1. In oXygen, select the `Tools` menu > `External Tools` > `populate:all`.
-This will upload the entire contents of the SVN working copy (in `paho-trunk/db/`) to eXist.
-This can take 7-20 minutes depending on the speed of your computer.
-When you see `BUILD SUCCESSFUL`, close the tab.
 1. In oXygen, select the `Window` menu > `Show View` > `Data Source Explorer`.
 A new pane will open up, called `Data Source Explorer`.
 1. In this pane's toolbar, click on the small gear icon (its tooltip labels this icon as `Configure Database Sources...`).
 A `Preferences` window will appear.
 1. Under `Connection wizards` select `Create eXist-db XML connection`.
 Keep `Host`, `Port`, and `Libraries` unchanged, but modify the other fields as follows: